isabella232/livefyre.en/help/implementation/c-importing-existing-data/c-importing-content.md

 To begin the import process, you must prepare your import data.
 Livefyre’s import system expects a specific file format of line-delimited JSON Blobs, with each file representing a site on your network, and each line within the file representing an individual Collection on that site.

 The Content [JSON schema](https://json-schema.org/) is described in this Livefyre [GitHub gist](https://github.com/Livefyre/import-tools/blob/master/lfvalidator/jsonschema/conv_schema.json).
-Validators can be found in the language of your choice from the json-schema.org > [Implementations](https://json-schema.org/implementations.html) page.
+Validators can be found in the language of your choice from the json-schema.org > [JSON Schema Implementations](https://json-schema.org/implementations.html) page.

 ### File Format Standards